robert-johansson/old.robert-johansson.github.io/_posts/2023-08-07-goal-setting.md

 My **specific goal** is

-> Have a finished draft of my Computer Science PhD thesis on August 18th, 2023
+> Have a finished draft of my Computer Science PhD thesis on September 6th, 2023

 ## Five Principles from Goal-Setting Theory